Gr0mi4/car-control-system/Buisness Requirements and Project Description.md

 - Active (Radio).
 Values: Yes/No
 - Image

-VehicleItem Screen: Screen where you can have a look on a Vehicle's details, add details fields, and Notes
+VehicleItem Screen: Screen where you can have a look on a Vehicle's details, add details fields, and Notes.

+Capitan's Journal.
+Place where you can create notes, add there photos, links and stuff.